miftahurrrizki/Custom-Named-Entity-Recognition-with-BiLSTM-CRF-and-Spacy/README.md

-# Named Entity Recognition using BiLSTM-CRF
+# Named Entity Recognition using BiLSTM-CRF and Spacy

-This project implements a Bidirectional LSTM with Conditional Random Fields (BiLSTM-CRF) for Named Entity Recognition (NER) tasks.
+This project implements a Bidirectional LSTM with Conditional Random Fields (BiLSTM-CRF) and Spacy for Named Entity Recognition (NER) tasks.
 The model is designed to identify and classify named entities in text, such as locations and seaweed species.

 ------------------